South Carolina Bike and Pedestrian Accident Injury Lawyers

 South Carolina bicycle traffic has surged in popularity in recent years.
 Bicycles and automobiles are supposed to share the road.
 When there is an unfortunate collision, there are often catastrophic results for the bicyclists.
 According to the National Highway Traffic Safety Administration (NHTSA), in 2010 there were more than 50,000 injuries and approximately 618 bike motor vehicle accident deaths.

-In 2012, 14 people were killed on their bike while using South Carolina roadways.
+In 2012, 14 people were killed on their bikes while using South Carolina roadways.
 If you or someone you love was hit in a crosswalk, intersection, or on the road by a car following too closely, you could be entitled to compensation.
 Don’t wait until it’s too late.
 Call the Strom Law Firm, L.L.C. for a free consultation today.

 Pedestrian Accident Injuries